What is Supply Chain?

 Supplier Selection

-Supplier selection is a critical decision in supply chain management.
-Choosing a good supplier is necessary to procure quality materials at appropriate prices.
+Supplier selection is a critical decision for supply chain management.
+Choosing a good supplier is necessary to obtain quality materials at appropriate prices.

 Risk Management